Illinois Compiled Statutes

 the Senate, and shall serve for a term of 2 years beginning on the third Monday

 in January of the odd-numbered year, and until a successor is appointed and

 has qualified; except that the term of the first Director appointed under this

 Act shall expire on the third Monday in January, 1989.
 The Director shall not

 hold any other remunerative public office.
-The Director shall receive an annual
+For terms ending before December 31, 2019, the Director shall receive an annual

 salary as set by the

 Compensation Review Board.
 For terms beginning after January 18, 2019 (the effective date of Public Act 100-1179), the annual salary of the Director shall be as provided in Section 5-300 of the Civil Administrative Code of Illinois.